Cold Water Swimming

 “But the most important thing is your mental state.
 You have to set your mind to it and then believe that it will go just fine.
 For this particular swim, the water in Fillstabäcken stream was about 2-3 degrees Celsius and the air temperature was about -23 degrees.
 “But”, she says, “it is more about the sensation in your body than the actual temperature.”

 Places for ice bathing

 For anyone wanting to try cold water swimming or ice bathing there are plenty of places to choose from.
 If you’re prepared to cut a hole in the ice yourself, there’s no end of options.
 Elinor recommends Kungsgårdsviken and Minnesgärdet.

 Surfbukten has a hole in the ice that is maintained all through winter.
 Keep an eye on the Facebook group “Vinterbad Östersund” for up-to-date information.
-There is also a hole in the ice by the boatyard on Frösön that is kept open, and there’s normally ice swimming, a sauna and a hot tub at Vinterparken – but that is temporarily closed due to Covid.
+There is also a hole in the ice by the boatyard on Frösön that is kept open, and there’s is ice swimming, a sauna and a hot tub at Vinterparken .

 Did you know that there are also advanced plans to build a cold-water swimming pool in Östersund?
 The plan is that the swimming pool will be 280 sqm and be located by the island at the pedestrian bridge connecting Frösön with Badhusparken.
 Just before Christmas politicians gave the go-ahead to the Committee on Environment and Community Development to proceed with their plans for the cold-water swimming pool.

 Remember this when you go for a swim

 Never go swimming alone